hitblast/avnie/README.md

 <br>

+> [!WARNING]
+> This project has been discontinued and will no longer be maintained.

 ## ⚡ Overview

 **avnie** provides a fast and sleek command-line based user interface for the [avro.py](https://github.com/hitblast/avro.py) Python package.
 It allows you to easily do all of the necessary functions avro.py provides - parsing from English, reversing to Bengali, converting to other formats, you name it!
 And, avnie does this without the need of writing any actual code.